-As the sharing-economy continues to grow, an increasing number of hosts are putting their properties on Airbnb and other short-let platforms, such as Booking.com and Home Away, to meet the growing demand of guests opting out of traditional hotels for the chance to live like a local in a short-let property.
-Although this allows for new innovations, as well as the chance for anyone anywhere to experience local life, the growing industry also allows for a misuse of the platform.
+As the sharing-economy continues to grow, an increasing number of hosts are putting their properties on Airbnb and other short-let platforms, such as Booking.com and Home Away, to meet the growing demand of guests opting out of traditional hotel stays for the chance to live like a local in a short-let property.
+Although this allows for new innovations, as well as the chance for tourists to experience local life like never before, the growing industry also allows for abuse of the platform.

-To stop the growth in misuse of the short-let market, hosts have the incredible opportunity to choose who they allow in their property and who they reject.
-Alternatively, if they do not know how to vet their guests, they can turn to an Airbnb and short-let property management company, like local Oxford property management company, Pass the Keys, who have a robust selection process to guarantee hosts only allow the “right” kind of guest into their properties.
+To stop the growth in misuse of the short-let market, hosts have the incredible opportunity to choose who they allow into their property and who they reject.
+Alternatively, if they are uncertain of how to vet their guests, they can turn to an Airbnb and short-let property management company, like local Oxford property management company, Pass the Keys, who have a robust selection process to guarantee hosts only allow responsible and dependable guest into their properties.
 Not only does this protect the host, but also the property and local community.

-To learn more about how to select the “right” guests, check out Pass the Key’s industry expert advice on: How to Effectively Market Your Airbnb Property to the Right Type of Guests.
+To learn more about how to vet your guests, check out Pass the Key’s industry expert advice on: How to Effectively Market Your Airbnb Property to the Right Type of Guests.